++dejs:format

 Produces

-A tuple of the same types and in the same order as those produced by the fist
+A tuple of the same types and in the same order as those produced by the fists in wil.

 Source